saanuregh/discord.js-pagination/README.md

 ### messageActionRows

-An array of messageActionRows (they will have their type set to ACTION_ROW).
+An array of messageActionRows (they will have their type set to ComponentType.ActionRow).
 Any components provided up front will have their customId generated.

 Defaults to:
 ```
 [
 	{
-		type: 'ACTION_ROW',
+		type: ComponentType.ActionRow,
 		components: [],
 	},
 ],